yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/web-management-console-starting.markdown

 </VirtualHost>
 {% endhighlight %}

-Create mappings to channel proxy paths (`webui-endpoint` being the proxied path obsecuring the address of the Management Console):
+Create mappings to channel proxy paths (`webui-endpoint` being the proxied path obscuring the address of the Management Console):

 {% highlight xml %}
 <VirtualHost *:80>